 So, how can we take advantage of the predictably positive IPO first-day returns?
 The most common way is to be involved with the creation and the development of a company before it goes public.
 That usually takes years and years of total commitment.
 There are other simpler ways but none is straightforward.

 Other highly predictable outcomes are the negative three-year returns on most of these IPOs.
 The over 8,000 IPO’s we mentioned above had negative three-year returns ranging from -1.9% to -44.6% with an average of -18.7% with almost no positive returns.
 Almost none!

 A much simpler way then is to bet on the almost certain three-year negative returns by short-selling the security in question.

 What is short-selling?
 How do we sell short?
 Can we sell short in a tax-advantaged account?You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us